the-louie/appdaemon_weather/README.md

 # AppDaemon Weather Alarm System

 A comprehensive weather monitoring system for Home Assistant that provides intelligent notifications for wind, rain, and temperature conditions.
-Built with AppDaemon, this system fetches weather forecasts every 6 hours and sends personalized notifications when conditions exceed configured thresholds.
+Built with AppDaemon, this system fetches weather forecasts daily at configurable times per recipient and sends personalized notifications when conditions exceed configured thresholds.

 ## Summary

 This weather alarm system consists of three specialized AppDaemon apps that monitor different weather parameters from your Home Assistant weather integration.
-Each app runs independently every 6 hours, fetches hourly weather forecasts, and sends notifications to configured recipients when conditions exceed predefined limits.
+Each app runs independently daily at configurable times per recipient, fetches hourly weather forecasts, and sends notifications to configured recipients when conditions exceed predefined limits.
 The system features per-recipient cooldown periods to prevent notification spam, comprehensive error handling, and a modular architecture that makes it easy to extend for additional weather parameters.

 The apps use a shared base class (`WeatherAlarmBase`) that handles all common functionality including configuration validation, forecast data extraction, notification management, and cooldown tracking.
 Each weather-specific app only needs to implement the data extraction and display formatting for its particular weather parameter, making the codebase highly maintainable and extensible.

 ## Features

 - **Multi-parameter monitoring**: Wind gust speeds, precipitation, and temperature
-- **Intelligent scheduling**: Checks every 6 hours with immediate first run
+- **Intelligent scheduling**: Checks daily at configurable times per recipient with immediate first run
 - **Per-recipient cooldown**: Each recipient has independent notification timing
+- **Startup verification**: Optional startup messages to verify notification functionality
 - **Configurable thresholds**: Multiple severity levels with custom messages
 - **Robust error handling**: Graceful handling of missing data and service errors
 - **Comprehensive logging**: Detailed logs for debugging and monitoring